We want to present the best of Westfield State in everything we do. Because of that, communication is key to success.

 Review and approval process

-Our designers will supply the first proof electronically.
+We will supply the first proof electronically.
 The process should require no more than 3 rounds of edits, with the third draft being a final approval.

 At the final review stage, check your project carefully for errors.
 Keep in mind reprints are the responsibility of your department.